 System and financial reporting specifics.
-The system developed by FIAM, and subsequently adopted by CODI, incurs very few costs during the year, while income is generated through interest payments on loans, penalties for late payment and membership fees from new members.
-At the end of a financial year, net income is calculated and allocated according to a generally agreed distribution ratio: namely, as dividends to savers (70%), compensation for management (15%) and advisory committee members (5%), reserves (4%), special funds (4%) and network services for monitoring and guidance (2%).
+According to the system developed by FIAM and subsequently adopted by CODI, very few costs are incurred during the year, while income is generated through interest payments on loans, penalties for late payment and membership fees of new members.
+At the end of a financial year net income is calculated and allocated according to a generally agreed-upon key: as dividends to savers (70%), compensations to management (15%) and advisory committee members (5%), reserves (4%), special funds (4%) and network services for monitoring and guidance (2%).
 Preparations also included a manually administered accounting system, adjusted during 1998-2000 to the needs of evolving institutions.
 The financial year starts with the month in which a village bank was established.
-The main deviations from BOL reporting requirements are given below:
+The following are the main specifics which deviate from the reporting requirements of BOL:

-- No salaries and compensations appear as expenditure on the income statement. - Income and minor expenditure items are integrated in the balance sheet and on the liability and asset side respectively. - On the basis of the annual income and expenditure statement, net income is calculated and allocated to various categories, including dividends to savers, compensations to management and advisory committee members, reserves and funds, and network & supervision costs. - The financial year is not standardized and varies in keeping with the foundation date of each village bank.
+- No salaries and compensations appear as expenditure on the income statement. - Income and minor expenditure items are integrated in the balance sheet, respectively on the liability and asset side. - On the basis of the annual income and expenditure statement net income is calculated and allocated to various categories, including dividends to savers, compensations to management and advisory committee members, reserves and funds, and network & supervision costs. - The financial year is not standardized and varies by the foundation date of each village bank.